Basic First Aid for Horses

 What to do

-your veterinarian immediately.
-Violent behavior usually equates with great pain, which usually equates with a serious case of colic
+veterinarian immediately.
+Violent behavior usually equates with great pain, which usually equates with a serious case of colic.
+Time is

-.
-Time is of the essence here.
-Not all horses show the same severity of signs with the same type of colic, though, and some
+of the essence here.
+Not all horses show the same severity of signs with the same type of colic, though, and some horses may

-horses may become quite violent with a relatively "mild" case.
-If the signs of pain are less extreme, you can take a few minutes to
+become quite violent with a relatively "mild" case.
+If the signs of pain are less extreme, you can take a few minutes to observe the

 If possible, take his temperature, pulse and respiration rates.